microsoft/copilot-camp/docs/pages/test.md

 ### Step 2: Test the checkboxes and step tracking

-Notice the checkbox to the left of each step.
-Users are invited to check the box when they complete each step.
+Notice the checkbox at the bottom of each step.
+When users check it, several things happen:

+* A check mark is added to the step heading
+* An encouraging message is added below the checkbox
-Try it out, and notice that the "Where did I leave off" message at the top of the page is updated
+* The "where did I leave off" message at the top of the lab, if present, is updated
+* Telemetry logs the completion (anonymously)

+Try it out now!

 <cc-lab-end-step lab="t1" exercise="1" step="2" />

 ### Step 3: Test the last completed step control

 Now, with some checkboxes checked, notice that the "Where did I leave off" message is now a hyperlink that brings you directly to the last step that you completed.
 Here is the markup if you want to include one of these:

+To add one of these to your page, use this web control:
 ~~~html
 <cc-last-completed-step />
 ~~~

-Notice that the last step completed is a hyperlink that brings you back to that step.

 These are written using standard web components.
 Checkbox state is kept in local storage so it will persist across lab sessions so long as the user returns with the same browser and profile, the checkboxes will be as they left them.
 If you're curious, [here is the code](https://github.com/microsoft/copilot-camp/blob/main/docs/javascripts/cc-lab-end-step.js){target=_blank}.